SkafteNicki/ku_devops/experiment_tracking/README.md

         In particular look at the output that gets written.

-    3. Next go to the webpage and lookup the project you created and logged something to.
+    3. Next, go to the webpage and lookup the project you created and logged something to.
 You should hopefully see one experiment logged, which is not that interesting at the moment.
 However, we can checkout one important feature if you go to the *Overview* tab for a specific experiment, like the image below:

         <p align="center">
         <img src="../figures/weights_and_biases1.PNG" width="600">
         </p>

-        As you hopefully can see, we get the exact python version, git commit, command used etc. to run the experiment, which should make it completely reproducible!
+        As you hopefully can see, we get the exact Python version, git commit, command used etc. to run the experiment, which should make it completely reproducible!

 5. The `wandb_script.py` already supports using different models by passing them in as an argument when running the